csbl-usp/reannotator-microarray-probes/README.md

 conda env create --file ../parameters/reannotator_env.yml conda activate reannotator
 ```
-**Important!!!** Make sure the reannotator environment are active or execute the command 'conda activate reannotator' for it.
+**Important!!!** Make sure the reannotator environment are actived or execute the command 'conda activate reannotator' for it.

 ## Prepare the human genome sequence and mapper index